NCSU-Libraries/fits_aggregator/README.md

 # fits_aggregator
-A bash script to aggregate multiple fits XML file into a single file.
+A bash script to aggregate multiple fits XML files into a single file.

 ## Installation